Tertiary Hyperparathyroidism

 Diagnostic Tests

-1. Biochemical tests: Hypercalcemia, high serum PTH levels (>10 × upper limit of normal), hyperphosphatemia (in patients with CKD), elevated levels of bone turnover markers (markers of osteolysis and of osteogenesis).
+1. Biochemical tests: Hypercalcemia, high PTH levels (>10 × upper limit of normal), hyperphosphatemia (in patients with CKD).

-2. Imaging studies may reveal enlarged parathyroid glands and various bone lesions similar to those found in primary hyperparathyroidism.
+2. Imaging studies: Imaging studies are not required to make a diagnosis of tertiary hyperparathyroidism.
+When performed, they may reveal enlarged parathyroid glands and various bone lesions like those found in primary hyperparathyroidism.

 Diagnostic Criteria

-Hypercalcemia and elevated PTH in a patient with treated secondary hyperparathyroidism in whom other causes of hypercalcemia have been excluded.
+Hypercalcemia and elevated PTH levels in a patient with treated secondary hyperparathyroidism in the setting of advanced CKD, in whom other causes of hypercalcemia and hyperparathyroidism have been excluded.

 TreatmentTop